EAGrimaldi/sylas-angle/README.md

 At some point I plan to move to [Willump](https://github.com/elliejs/Willump), which appears much cleaner to use inside of a class.

-If the easiest way to use a tool is not safe, and the safest way to use a tool is not easy, then the tool should be redesigned.
+If the easiest way to use a tool is not safe, and the safest way to use a tool is not easy, then the tool should be replaced.